temporalio/documentation/docs/concepts/workers.md

 - [PHP SDK](/docs/php/workers)
 - [Node SDK](/docs/node/hello-world/#worker)

+Note that [Temporal also supports a polyglot programming model](https://github.com/tsurdilo/temporal-polyglot) because you can signal external workflows.
+This means that workflows can be run independently of teams maintaining microservices in different languages.

 ## Workers are external to the Temporal Server

 In our tutorials, we show you how to run both the Temporal Server and one Worker on the same machine for local development.